rahildoshi97/materforge/paper/paper.md

-MaterForge is applicable to a wide range of research areas, including alloy design and optimization [@callister2018materials], finite element analysis [@hughes2012finite], multiscale modeling [@tadmor2011modeling], computational fluid dynamics and heat transfer.
+MaterForge is applicable to a wide range of research areas, including alloy design and optimization [@callister2018materials], finite element analysis [@hughes2012finite], multiscale modeling [@tadmor2011modeling], computational fluid dynamics, and heat transfer.
 Its architecture promotes reproducible science and is well-suited for high-performance computing environments, with demonstrated integrations into frameworks like pystencils [@pystencils] and waLBerla [@walberla].